 (b) A lawyer shall not solicit professional employment from a potential client by written, recorded or electronic communication or by in-person, telephone or real-time electronic contact even when not otherwise prohibited by paragraph (a), if:

-(1) the potential client has made known to the lawyer a desire not to be solicited by the lawyer; or
+(1) the target of the solicitation has made known to the lawyer a desire not to be solicited by the lawyer; or

 (2) the solicitation involves coercion, duress, harassment, compulsion, intimidation, or threats.

 (1) Written Communications.
 Written communications shall be mailed in an envelope.
-The advertising notice shall be printed on the front of the envelope, in a font that is as large as any other printing on the envelope.
+The advertising notice shall be printed on the front of the envelope, in a font that is as large as any other printing on the front or the back of the envelope.
+If more than one color or type of font is used on the front or the back of the envelope, the font used for the advertising notice shall match in color, type, and size the largest and widest of the fonts.
 The front of the envelope shall contain no printing other than the name of the lawyer or law firm and return address, the name and address of the recipient, and the advertising notice.
-The advertising notice shall also be printed at the beginning of the body of the letter in a font as large as or larger than any other printing contained in the letter.
+The advertising notice shall also be printed at the beginning of the body of the enclosed written communication in a font as large as or larger than any other printing contained in the enclosed written communication.
+If more than one color or type of font is used on the enclosed written communication, then the font of the advertising notice shall match in color, type, and size the largest and widest of the fonts.
+Nothing on the envelope or the enclosed written communication shall be more conspicuous than the advertising notice.

 (2) Electronic Communications.
-The advertising notice shall appear in the "in reference" block of the address section of the communication.
+The advertising notice shall appear in the "in reference" or subject box of the address or header section of the communication.
 No other statement shall appear in this block.
 The advertising notice shall also appear, at the beginning and ending of the electronic communication, in a font as large as or larger than any other printing in the body of the communication or in any masthead on the communication.
+If more than one color or type of font is used in the electronic communication, then the font of the advertising notice shall match in color, type, and size the largest and widest of the fonts.
+Nothing in the electronic communication shall be more conspicuous than the advertising notice.

 (3) Recorded Communications.
 The advertising notice shall be clearly articulated at the beginning and ending of the recorded communication.